thinkful-ei-tiger/SkylarBookmarkRe-upload/README.md

 5) Remove bookmarks from their bookmark list

-6) Update/edit previously created bookmarks

-7) Receive appropriate feedback when a bookmark cannot be added
+6) Receive appropriate feedback when a bookmark cannot be added

-8) Select from a dropdown menu to list all bookmarks rated at or above the chosen selection
+7) Select from a dropdown menu to list all bookmarks rated at or above the chosen selection